Will Paying a Charge-Off Improve Your Credit Score?

 Paying a charge-off doesn’t remove the account from your credit report.
 That's because clearing up the past due balance doesn’t erase the fact that your account was actually charged-off.
 Paying a charge-off also will not improve your credit score – at least not immediately.

 Over time, your credit score can improve after a charge-off if you continue paying all your other accounts on time and handle your debt responsibly.
-However, if you’re late again or you have another account charged-off (or something worse like a foreclosure or repossession), your credit score may drop even more and can take longer to recover.
+However, if you’re late again or you have another account charged-off (or something worse like a foreclosure or repossession), your credit score may drop even lower and can take longer to recover.

-The charge-off will eventually drop off your credit report whether you pay it or not.
+The charge-off will eventually fall off your credit report whether you pay it or not.
 The credit reporting time limit for charge-offs runs out after seven years and 180 days from the date of the first delinquency that led to your account being charged-off.